LCRoysterproject/oysterproject/index.md

 <iframe seamless src="html/intermap.html" width="100%"
 height="675"></iframe>
 <br />
-Below is a comparison Shiny App for the continuous sensor data, and discrete YSI and Lakewatch data. [**Salinity and temperature**](http://rpubs.com/oysterproject/allsalplots) and [**discrete lab results static figures**](http://rpubs.com/oysterproject/alllabresults) ,processed by Lakewatch UF, are available for all nine site locations.
-Click on the image below to be redirected to the Shiny App webpage.
+Below is a comparison Shiny App for the continuous sensor data, and discrete YSI and Lakewatch data. [**Salinity and temperature**](http://rpubs.com/oysterproject/allsalplots) and [**discrete lab results static figures**](http://rpubs.com/oysterproject/alllabresults) ,processed by Lakewatch UF, are available for all nine site locations.  **Click on the image below to be redirected to the Shiny App webpage**.
 <br />
 [<img align="center" src="pic/wq.png" width="100%">]( https://oysterprojectck.shinyapps.io/wq_app/)
 <br />